A new attack surface has emerged

 What we're actually doing

-Second Wind is not built to increase how often companies show up.
+Second Wind is built to increase how often companies get chosen.

 That means focusing on how a company is understood inside the decision process itself - how it is categorized, how it is compared, and how easily a system can justify recommending it.